 We’ve previously got reports about iPhone 12 models that are getting stuck on the MagSafe charging animation, but this issue had been fixed by the iOS 14.2 software update.
-It’s also known that the new MagSafe puck is charging older iPhone models very slow, but we never received a complaint about an iPhone 12 not charging when connected to MagSafe.
+It’s also known that the new MagSafe puck is charging older iPhone models very slow.
+However, complaints regarding iPhone 12 not charging when connected to MagSafe are pilling up.

 iPhone 12 Not Charging With Magsafe Causes

 In most cases this issue is caused by a software glitch.

 The iPhone 12, 12 mini, 12 Pro and 12 Pro Max models can be all affected by the MagSafe not charging bug.

 The iPhone 12 Pro Max MagSafe charging problem started with a few isolated cases, but we’ve received dozens of similar reports in the meantime.